riskportal/risk-publication/README.md

 ## Citation

-If you use RISK or SAFE benchmarking in your research, please cite:
+If you use RISK or SAFE benchmarking in your research, please reference the following:

-**Horecka et al.**, *"RISK: a next-generation tool for biological network annotation and visualization"*, **Bioinformatics**, 2025.
+**Horecka et al.**, *"RISK: a next-generation tool for biological network annotation and visualization"*, 2025.
 DOI: [10.1234/zenodo.xxxxxxx](https://doi.org/10.1234/zenodo.xxxxxxx)

 ---